 13.)
 Travel on the Maglev

-The design and style of the carriages are second to none, and, seeing as this is the fastest commercial high-speed electric train in the world – there is no better way to travel in this city (even if just for the experience alone)!
+The design and style of the carriages are second to none, and, seeing as this is the fastest commercial high-speed electric train in the world.
+There’s no easier way to travel within Shanghai.

 14.)
 Nanjing Road

 Essentially, everything you could ever want to buy in the city can be found on these streets.
-A particularly fun time to visit is at night, when Nanjing gets lit up and transforms into a bustling nightlife venue!
+Plus, it’s great to visit is at night.
+This is when Nanjing really gets lit up and bustling!

 15.)
 Dongtai Road